dweissner/dweissner.github.io/_posts/2025-09-09-Verizon-Case.md

 Many Verizon customers held onto their Nationwide unlimited data deals with white knuckles.
 Here is an entire [Reddit thread](https://www.reddit.com/r/verizon/comments/12ujc9z/verizon_grandfathered_unlimited_data_plan_2999/) dedicated to collectively strategizing how to stay on them.

-It's rare to see a transformation like this that gets adopted and accepted the way Verizon's was.

 ## Key Takeaways
+* Verizon's Share data plans changed the industry's framework
+* Switching from unlimited data to capped price tiers
+  * Gave consumers the ability to optimize on data usage costs across all devices on a family plan
-* Switching from unlimited data to capped price tiers allowed consumers to optimize cost and the firm (Verizon) to effectively monetize the growing dependence on data.
+  * Allowed Verizon to effectively monetize the growing dependence on data.
-* Timing the switch with rollout of new technology made aligned the switch with the interests of both consumers and the firm.
+* Verizon timed the switch with the rollout of 4G LTE aligning  the interests of both consumers and Verizon, and thus encouraging adoption of the new price structure.
-* Reducing the complexity of adding more devices incentivized more connectivity, utilization and reduced churn via higher switching costs.
+* Increasing the number of devices raised the costs of switching plans and lowered churn.
+* The new LTE technology brought faster data speeds and higher quality video which also catalyzed data and incentivized purchasing larger buckets of data and thus more revenue to Verizon.

 ## Resources
 * Images generated using MS Publisher, MS Excel & ChatGPT 5.